2445267945/CodeFix/README_EN.md

 ## Overview

-CodeFix is a **long-running Coding Agent / Agent IDE** designed for individual developers.
+Cando is a **long-running Coding Agent / Agent IDE** designed for individual developers.

 It is not intended to simply build "a stronger Codex".
 Instead, it explores a different question:

 > **What kind of engineering system is needed behind a Coding Agent once it starts executing real, long-running software engineering tasks?**

-CodeFix is built with **Java + Python + Vue**, separating the agent's intelligence and execution from the system responsible for controlling and managing it:
+Cando is built with **Java + Python + Vue**, separating the agent's intelligence and execution from the system responsible for controlling and managing it:

 * **Java** acts as the Control Plane and product backend, managing Tasks, Runs, Events, Permissions, Workspaces, history, and runtime state.
 * **Python** provides the Agent Runtime, including ReAct execution, LLM interaction, Tool Calling, sub-agent collaboration, and tool execution.